skrey/yellow-extensions/command/README.md

 Datenstrom Yellow offers commands that you run from within the installation folder.
 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
 Type `php yellow.php` followed by more arguments.
 You can test your website and do much more from the command line.
 [Learn more](https://developers.datenstrom.se/help/server-configuration#dynamic-website).

+The plugin uses the [cURL library](https://github.com/bagder/curl) by Daniel Stenberg to check links.

 ## Which commands are available?

 The following commands are available: